ChromatiChord/Chromatimer/README.md

   ...
 ```

-When the function *'somefunction()'* is run, the decorator will output:
+When the function *'somefunction()'* is executed, the decorator will output:
 ```
 Function 'some_function' took 2.175s.
 ```

 The decorator timer also has the optional parameter 'interval', which changes the time interval the decorator outputs.
-Acceptable inputs from interval include: ["s","ms","µs","ns"]
+Available inputs for interval include: ["s","ms","µs","ns"]